gameman15/Register/README.md

-	-Item Lookup can sometimes result in the ticket stuck being blank until restart (fixed v1.3r6) -Scanning a UPC in item lookup results in a window popping up as if you were trying to check the item out (fixed v1.3r6) -Hitting "No" to adding a new customer has unexpected behavior (fixed v1.3r6) -Sometimes customer's phone number can't be searched (user error?)
+	-Item Lookup can sometimes result in the ticket stuck being blank until restart (fixed v1.3r6) -Scanning a UPC in item lookup results in a window popping up as if you were trying to check the item out (fixed v1.3r6) -Hitting "No" to adding a new customer has unexpected behavior (fixed v1.3r6) -Adding total store credit issued/used improperly (fixed v1.3r6) -Can't return item if more than one found (fixed v1.3r6) -Sometimes customer's phone number can't be searched (user error?)
 	-Intl.
 Touch receipts still have old logo

 ========
 CHANGE LOG

 Version 1.2a2:
 	-Fixed bug: Using store credit to pay for an item does not work